wellcomecollection/data-science/clip-search/pipeline/README.md

 # Pipeline

-Gets images out of the API, extracts dominant colours in LAB space, and then indexes them in Elasticsearch.
+Gets images out of the catalogue pipeline cluster, extracts clip embeddings, and then indexes them in Elasticsearch.

 Run it with